 Our change in control plan provides that if an executive's employment terminates under certain circumstances in connection with a change in control, the executive will be eligible to receive certain severance benefits, including cash benefits based on the executive's base salary and annual bonus, COBRA premiums and equity award acceleration.
 The terms of the change in control plan are described below under the heading "Potential Payments upon Termination or Change in Control-Amended and Restated Executive Change in Control and Severance Benefit Plan."
 Our compensation committee periodically reviews the terms of our change in control plan against market data to ensure that the benefits we offer remain appropriate.
-In July 2013, the compensation committee reviewed the benefits offered under the change in control plan and approved modifications to our change in control plan in order to (i) provide that an executive's cash severance payment relating to the executive's annual bonus would be reduced by the amount of any bonus payments made to or earned by such executive for performance in the year of termination and (ii) eliminate a special bonus calculation for newly-hired executives.
-Only our executive officers based in the United States participate in the change in control plan; executive officers based in other locations receive comparable change in control benefits pursuant to their employment agreements.
-The compensation committee believes that the change in control benefits we provide are representative of market practice, both in terms of design and cost, and are sufficient to retain our current executive team and to recruit talented executive officers in the future.
+In early 2016, the compensation committee reviewed the benefits offered under the change in control plan and determined that the general "double-trigger" structure and benefits remained appropriate.
+While the levels and amounts of benefits remain the same, the compensation committee approved the following modifications and clarifications to the plan: